Two Step Beach at Honaunau Bay Overview

 An incredible turquoise bay along the Big Island’s western side, Honaunau Bay (or Two Step Beach / Pae’a) is among the best places in all of Hawaii to enjoy world-class snorkeling among impressive coral reefs and lava rock pathways.
 Two Step is also a renowned scuba diving location for beginners and experts.
 There is a sandy area on the north side of the bay where the local dive shops teach new divers and you often see groups of divers setting out on adventures into the deeper waters of the bay from the two-step entry.
-Although not always present, there is a good possibility of swimming near dolphins in the deeper waters of Honaunau Bay.
+Although not always present, there is a good possibility of seeing dolphins in the deeper waters of Honaunau Bay.

 Pu’uhonua O Honaunau National Historical Park

 As you approach the bay, you will see the Pu’uhonua O Honaunau National Historical Park.
 This incredible National park is where kapu breakers, defeated warriors, and civilians found refuge in ancient Hawaiian times.
 The historical significance of this place is truly impressive and should not be missed, the energy here is that of forgiveness and peace still today.
 The park spans across 182 acres and can easily take a couple of hours to explore.
 It makes for a really nice day trip to visit the park to learn about the history of the area and then go snorkeling at two-step, right around the corner.

 I recommend going to the park first (they open at 7am) and then heading over to Two Step for a nice swim to cool off.
 There aren’t any facilities at the beach area (just a porta-potty) so you won’t be able to shower and change easily to go to the historic city later and they ask you not to use their restrooms at the park to clean up after snorkeling.
 Keep in mind that this is a historical site with religious significance so wearing swimwear without proper coverups or visiting while dripping wet isn’t appropriate.